-I bring the software product management cycle to you.
+I bring the software cycle to you.
 Iteratively refining the project scope and the implemented solution.
 Gathering feedback from clients at each step.
 And using that feedback to guide work.

-You have an important job: run analytics to make key decisions and track progress.
+You have an important job: develop a software product, track progress, and make key decisions along the way.

 This is not an easy job.